Victorian Climate Resilient Councils (VCRC)

 The program will build capacity across the sector to implement sustained and coordinated responses to climate change risks and provide flexibility to meet the needs and local contexts of individual councils.

-What impacts would the VCRC program respond to?
+What impacts the VCRC program will respond to?

 Climate change is causing more frequent and severe climate hazards and impacts which are already affecting council assets and operations and local communities.